 At dusk, they were led back to the ghetto.
 Soon, rumors spread that ghetto children would be murdered while their parents were doing forced labor.
 Miriam’s parents sent her to live with a Catholic woman whose daughter’s life Miriam’s father had saved.
 However, when it became apparent that the killing of the ghetto children was a rumor, Miriam returned to the ghetto and was reunited with her family.
 Shortly after, Aunt Ala and Uncle Tadek decided to escape the Lida Ghetto and return to Warsaw to be with their parents.
 Miriam never saw them again.

 After the liquidation, young Jews in the ghetto began preparing to fight back.
-Their center of activity took place in the attic of 15 Kholodna Street, where they gathered rifles, grenades, and ammunition that was smuggled from outside the ghetto.
-However, many Jews were against the idea of armed resistance, convinced that working in Nazi factories would save their lives.
-The armed resisters left the ghetto and joined partisans in the forests.
+Their center of activity occurred in the attic of 15 Kholodna Street, where they gathered rifles, grenades, and ammunition smuggled from outside the ghetto.
+However, many Jews were against armed resistance, convinced that working in Nazi factories would save their lives.
+As a result, the armed resisters left the ghetto and joined partisans in the forests.

 On November 9, 1942, the partisans in the Lipiczany Forest wanted Miriam’s father in the forest because of his renowned surgical skills.
-“Broneczka, how can we take a child of seven into the bitter cold of winter, to an unknown place?”
+“Broneczka, how can we take a child of seven into the bitter cold of winter to an unknown place?”
 Miriam heard her father whisper.
-“This may be our only opportunity for survival,” came her mother’s response.
+“This may be our only opportunity for survival,” her mother responded.

-Miriam and her parents packed their belongings and were smuggled out the ghetto under the cover of darkness by a group of partisans.
+Miriam and her parents packed their belongings and were smuggled out of the ghetto under darkness by a group of partisans.
 They crossed the partially frozen Niemen River and walked deep into the thick Lipiczany Forest.
-The forest was so dense that very little sunshine managed to penetrate through the canopies, and fog lingered among the thick undergrowth.
+The forest was so dense that very little sunshine penetrated the canopies, and fog lingered among the thick undergrowth.
 The impenetrability of the forest made it an ideal hiding place, as the Germans were hesitant to send their soldiers into an area so difficult to navigate.

-The hospital expanded as more facilities were built to accommodate operating rooms and hospital beds.
+The hospital expanded as more facilities were built to accommodate operating rooms and beds.
 Miriam often watched her father operate late into the night.
-Because the hospital was staffed by Jews, her father convinced the raiders who went on food missions to “lose” some food along the way.
-This lost food went to family camps, an action that was undertaken with secrecy so as not to arouse the suspicions of the Russians in charge.
-Acts of anti-semitism occurred daily, as Jews were singled out by Russian partisans.
+Because Jews staffed the hospital, her father convinced the raiders who went on food missions to “lose” some food along the way.
+This lost food went to family camps, an action undertaken with secrecy not to arouse the suspicions of the Russians in charge.
+Nevertheless, antisemitism occurred daily, as Russian partisans singled out Jews.

-Disguised as a boy, Miriam helped around the hospital by carrying large wooden logs used for making fires or building new structures and assisted the nurses in sterilizing materials for surgeries.
+Disguised as a boy, Miriam helped around the hospital by carrying large wooden logs for making fires or building new structures and assisted the nurses in sterilizing materials for surgeries.
 In addition, she often cleaned the partisan machine guns and rifles because her small hands were an asset.
 On her eighth birthday, Miriam’s parents gave her a pistol.
-She felt like a true partisan.
+After that, she felt like a true partisan.

 After the liberation, the Soviets sent them to the nearby hamlet of Szczuczyn.
 Her father was awarded the Order of Lenin, one of the highest medals bestowed in the Soviet Union.
-However, they were not content to settle for life under communism, nor to endure the rampant anti-semitism in post-war Europe.
-Miriam’s parents each had brothers who were living in America and decided to try and reunite with them.
+However, they were not content to settle for life under communism or endure the rampant antisemitism in post-war Europe.
+Miriam’s parents each had brothers living in America and decided to try and reunite with them.
 Young Miriam could not even imagine a place on earth not ravaged by war.